uom-resquant/modelling_book/docs/05_regresion_I.md

   + Follow it with a *tilde* ($\sim$).
   + Then, provide the independent variable and the dataset.

 When the dependent variable is numerical and the independent variable is binary, the `lm()` function automatically calculates the mean difference.
 It saves time by performing all the necessary steps in one go.
 You can use it directly or save the output to an object for later use.

+### Linear Regression

+The `lm()` function can be used to estimate mean differences and stands for *linear model*.
+This function provides a way to estimate relationships using a statistical model, specifically the most basic and widely used model: **linear regression**.
+At its core, linear regression characterises the relationship between a dependent variable and one (or more) independent variable(s) using a *linear model*:

+$$
+Y = \underbrace{\alpha}_{\text{Intercept}} + \underbrace{\beta \cdot}_{\text{Slope}} \!
+X + \!\!\!\!\! \underbrace{\epsilon}_{\text{Error Term}}
+$$

+In this equation:

+  + $Y$ is the dependent variable.
+  + $X$ is the independent variable.

+By convention, the dependent variable ($Y$) is always displayed on the left-hand side of the equation, while the independent variable ($X$) is on the right-hand side.
+For example, in the context of our dataset, $Y$ might represent scores of fear of violent crime, and $X$ could represent sex.

+It is also standard practice to use Latin letters ($Y$ and $X$) for observed variables in our dataset, whereas Greek letters ($\alpha$, $\beta$, and $\epsilon$) represent unknown parameters that need to be estimated.

+  + The **intercept** ($\alpha$) represents the average value of $Y$ when $X = 0$.
+  + The **slope** ($\beta$) measures the average increase in $Y$ when $X$ increases by one unit.
+  + Together, $\alpha$ and $\beta$ are called *regression coefficients*.
+These coefficients are not directly observed in the data and must be estimated.

+Finally, the **error term** ($\epsilon$) accounts for the variability in $Y$ that is not explained by $X$.
+We will elaborate on this concept in the sections that follow.

+Linear regression is a widely used statistical model in the social sciences.
+Over the coming weeks, we will extend several aspects of this model.
+Regression models serve two main purposes: prediction and theory testing.
+These models allow us to specify research questions and translate them into statistical representations, assuming the model approximates the *data-generating process*.

+In reality, we do not know the true data-generating process, and our statistical model may be incomplete.
+For example, factors beyond gender---such as prior victimisation (of oneself or family/friends), local crime rates, or individual personality traits---may also influence people's fear of violent crime.
+While these factors are not included in our current model, that's acceptable.
+As the saying goes, "all models are wrong, but some are useful."
+Our primary goal is not to explain all variations in the dependent variable (e.g., fear of crime) but to address our research question.
+In this case, we aim to determine whether women are more afraid of violent crime than men by estimating the difference in average fear scores between the two groups.

+Over the next few weeks, we will expand our understanding of linear regression models in various ways:

+  + Independent variables can also be numerical (Chapter 6).
+  + Linear regression models have several assumptions that need to be satisfied (Chapter 6).
+  + Independent variables can be categorical with more than two groups (Chapter 7).
+  + Multiple independent variables can be included simultaneously (Chapter 7).

+For now, we are focusing on a basic scenario: a numerical dependent variable and a binary independent variable.
+In this case, the estimated slope coefficient corresponds to the *difference-in-means estimator*.

+### Linear Regression as a Difference-in-Means Estimator

+Let's apply this to our example.
+The regression equation can be written as:

+$$
+\widehat{tcviolent} = \widehat{\alpha} + \widehat{\beta} \cdot sex
+$$

+Here, `tcviolent` (a variable reflecting scores of fear of violent crime) is the dependent variable, and `sex` is the independent variable.
+We aim to estimate the parameters $\alpha$ (the intercept) and $\beta$ (the slope), which help us address the research question.
+Linear regression employs *ordinary least squares* (OLS)---a method we will study in more detail next week---to estimate $\alpha$ and $\beta$.
+The `lm()` function, introduced earlier, performs this estimation.

 For our example, the code would look like this:

 ``` r